r09491/solar_checker/README.md

 ## Installation

-I installed the 'apsystems', the 'tosmota' and the 'poortuya' APIs on a standard raspberry buster system with python version 3.7.3.
+I installed the 'apsystems', the 'tosmota' 'pooranker' and the 'poortuya' APIs on a standard raspberry buster system with python version 3.7.3.
 In order to use the scripts the python3-numpy, python3-pandas, python3-matplotlib packages have to be installed with 'apt' in advance.
 I used 'sudo' for a system wide install avoiding to deal with local paths and local pip libraries in cron.
 You might have a different philosophy and use virtual environments.
 It should be installable on any Linux with python >= 3.7.1.

 I installed the repository also under 'termux' on my Android